After School Rec Guidelines - Fall & Winter 2020

 Daily Health Screening

 Keeping everyone healthy must be a joint effort between families and Keshet.
 Families will be asked to be on the lookout for specific symptoms in their child every afternoon and to keep their child home if any of these symptoms are present.
-We will provide families with a checklist of what to look for while at home.
+Families must complete an online pre-screening before each class.

 Additionally, a brief health screening will take place upon arrival each day.
-This includes temperature checks and a questionnaire.
+This includes temperature checks.
 We ask that you arrive 10-15 minutes early each class so that these screenings can take place quickly.

 If participants or staff become ill during the program, they will be immediately isolated.
 Parents or Guardians will be called and asked to pick up their child.
 This includes exhibiting any COVID-19 symptoms, vomiting (for any reason), fevers or change in physical appearance that may reflect illness.